Knicks come back from 16 down to beat Kings 103-101 | Sacramento Kings Scoreboard

 Julius Randle had 24 points and nine rebounds, Mitchell Robinson added 14 points and nine rebounds, and Damyean Dotson scored 11 points.
 The Knicks (6-20) have won back-to-back games for the first time this season.

-Buddy Hield scored 34 points and had a career-high 11 rebounds for Sacramento.
-Harrison Barnes had 18 points and Nemanja Bjelica added 12 points and seven assists.
+Buddy Hield scored 34 points and had a career-high 12 rebounds for Sacramento.
+Harrison Barnes finished with 18 points and Nemanja Bjelica added 12 points and seven assists.

 ROYALTY: